 If you can’t think of any product or service, you can always create a list of books as a post too.
 No matter what genre or niche you write in, there is an applicable set of books you can talk about.

-It could be a giant themed list like Stephen King’s 96 Books for Aspiring Writers, or it could be a list of technical books like Military Flight Tests did with their AFOQT Study Guides.
+It could be a giant themed list like Stephen King’s 96 Books for Aspiring Writers.
 Whether you write about technical or creative, there will always be applicable books out there for you to talk about.

 Bonus Tip: An Amazon Affiliate link to a book doesn’t sound like it makes much money.
 However, you get a percentage of anything that person buys on Amazon within 24 hours of clicking your link.